Explicit reciprocity laws for diagonal classes: higher level cases: Introduction and statement of the main results

 In part 3 of \cite{BSVast1}, the authors associate to the triple $(f,g,h)$ a Galois cohomology class $\kappa(f,g,h)\in H^1(\Q,V(f,g,h))$.
 Here $V(f,g,h)$ is essentially a suitable twist of the tensor product of the (duals of the) Deligne representations attached to $f,g,h$ (more precisely, the direct sum of some copies of this tensor product).

-These cohomology classes are realized as the $(f,g,h)$-isotypical projection of the pushforward along the diagonal $d_t: Y_t\hookrightarrow Y_t^3$ ($p$-adic Abel-Jacobi map) of an invariant $\DET_\mathbf{r}^\et$ depending only on the triple of weights $(k,l,m)$ (or equivalently, as shown in \cite[Section 3.2]{BSVast1}, the pushforward of a so-called \emph{generalized Gross-Kudla-Schoen diagonal cycle} on the corresponding product of Kuga-Sato varieties, again only depending on $\mathbf{r}$).
+These cohomology classes are realized as the $(f,g,h)$-isotypical projection of the pushforward along the diagonal $d_t: Y_t\hookrightarrow Y_t^3$ ($p$-adic Abel--Jacobi map) of an invariant $\DET_\mathbf{r}^\et$ depending only on the triple of weights $(k,l,m)$ (or equivalently, as shown in \cite[Section 3.2]{BSVast1}, the pushforward of a so-called \emph{generalized Gross--Kudla--Schoen diagonal cycle} on the corresponding product of Kuga--Sato varieties, again only depending on $\mathbf{r}$).
 The construction of $\kappa(f,g,h)$ is recalled in more detail in Section \ref{etaleAbelJacobichapt}.